 Beverley Townsend has served as an Employer Trustee since 2008.
 She is Co-Chair of the Finance and Administration Committee.
 A health care consultant, she is a past Chair of ACAATO (precursor to Colleges Ontario), past Chair of the Loyalist College Board of Governors, and Honorary Director of the Loyalist College Foundation.
 Ms. Townsend has 30 years of management and administration experience in the public healthcare sector.

 Gretchen Van Riesen has served as an Employer Trustee since 2015.
 She is the Co-Chair of the Governance Committee, and sits on the Investment Committee of the Board.
-Ms. Van Riesen has decades of experience in the pension and benefits industry.
-She previously worked at CIBC as Vice President, Global Pension and Benefits.
-She sits on a number of pension committees including the Board of the Municipal Employers Pension Centre of Ontario (MEPCO), on which she has served since 2008.
-She is former Chair of the Pension Investment Association of Canada as well as former Chair of the Association of Canadian Pension Management.
+Ms. Van Riesen is a consultant in the pensions and benefits industry.
+She serves as a board member of the Municipal Employer Pension Plan of Ontario and as trustee of the Teachers’ Pension Plan of Newfoundland and Labrador.

 Kim Watkins was appointed to the Board of Trustees by OCASA in 2017.
 She currently sits on the Investment Committee.
 She is the Chief Financial Officer of Mohawk College and serves as Treasurer for the Mohawk College Foundation.
 Ms. Watkins has a Masters of Business Administration from Laurentian University.
 She is a Chartered Professional Accountant and Certified General Accountant.
 She also holds a Certified Risk Management designation.